kazu634/chef/README.md

     rbenv rehash

-## How to install chef
+## How to install chef, its libraries, and official cookbooks
 Execute the following commands:

     gem install bundler --no-ri --no-rdoc

     rbenv rehash

-    bundle --path vendor/bundle

-## How to Download & Install 3rd Party Cookbooks
-Execute the following commands:

-    bundle exec berks --path cookbooks
+    bundle exec rake init

 That's it.
 Easy enough?